gianlucadelgobbo/Folders-To-Google-Photos-Albums/README.md

 - Tracks already uploaded files to avoid duplication
 - Skips files larger than 10GB (Google Photos API limitation)
 - Supports a `--retry-failed` mode to reprocess only previously failed uploads
+- Can fix EXIF and filesystem dates using folder names

 ## Supported File Types